Company Logo - Home Link

 When You Arrive at a TKTS Booth

-Once you have arrived at the booth, get on the line and check the board to see what is available and if it is at your price point.
+Once you have arrived at the booth (either location), get on the line and check the board to see what is available, what discount is being offered, and if it is in your price range.

 Theater District, Midtown Manhattan, NYC